No, you do not have to sing every single number. There is lots of fun and creativity here, though, with lyrics by barbershopper Tom Larsen.

 Spike Jones and His City Slickers did a bang-up job on this number way back when.
 There is plenty of room for fun, including making just about every sound effect you can think of.

 Want to perform Script Ohio, just like the Ohio State Marching Band?
-If so, this is the song for you.
+If you want to be the vocal version of the Best Damn Band in the Land, this is the song for you.

 A solid gold hit from 1957 for the Diamonds, this doo-wop tune will give your lead a chance to shine and your tenor some hammy moments.